-In the event a crime is reported, or a situation arises, within the ACC Clery Geography (On Campus, Public Property, and Non-campus property), that in the judgment of the Executive Director, Safety and Security or the Global Security Operations Center (GSOC), and in consultation with responsible authorities when time permits, constitutes a serious or continuing threat, a campus wide "timely warning" notice will be issued.
-Timely Warning Notices are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: major incidents of arson, murder/non negligent manslaughter, and robbery.
-Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the Executive Director, Safety and Security.
+In the event a crime is reported, or a situation arises, within the ACC Clery Geography (On Campus, Public Property, and Non-campus property), that in the judgment of the Vice President, Safety & Security or the Global Security Operations Center (GSOC), and in consultation with responsible authorities when time permits, constitutes a serious or continuing threat, a campus wide "timely warning" notice will be issued.
+Timely Warning Notices are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: major incidents of arson, murder/non negligent manslaughter, a string of Burglaries or Motor Vehicle Thefts that occur in a reasonably close proximity to one another, and robbery.
+Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the Vice President, Safety & Security.